Variational Learning Finds Flatter Solutions at the Edge of Stability: Stability Threshold for a Simple Case of Variational Learning

-for a scalar $z>0$.
-Figure~\ref{fig:VF} shows the stability threshold as a function of $z$ where it is clear that it always lower bounds $2/\rho$.
-The exact value of VF depends on its argument $z$ which in \cref{main:proof-thm1} mainly depends on the number of Monte-Carlo samples $N_{s}$ and posterior variance $\sigma^2_{i}$, but also on the loss-dependent constant $c_{it}$ which is essentially a function of $\lambda_i$ and $\mathbf{m}_t^\top \mathbf{v}_i$.
+Figure~\ref{fig:VF} shows the stability threshold as a function of $z$ where it is clear that it always lower bounds $2/\rho$ (dashed horizontal line).
+The exact value of VF depends on its argument $z$ which in \Cref{main:proof-thm1} mainly depends on the number of Monte-Carlo samples $N_{s}$ and posterior variance $\sigma^2$, but also on the loss-dependent constant $c_{it}$ which is essentially a function of $\lambda_i$ and $\mathbf{m}_t^\top \mathbf{v}_i$.

 Theorem~1 guarantees a decrease in the expected loss.
-Below, we state another result to show that the actual loss also decreases with high probability if the expected loss decreases by a margin $ \delta >0 $. \begin{restatable}{lemma}{descentconc} In the same setting as \ref{main:proof-thm1}, when the loss on average, decreases by some margin $\delta>0$:
+Below, we state another result to show that the actual loss also decreases with high probability if the expected loss decreases by a margin $ \delta >0 $. \begin{restatable}{lemma}{descentconc} In the same setting as \Cref{main:proof-thm1}, when the expected loss at next iteration is smaller than the previous loss by some margin $\delta>0$, that is,